 The stakes are high.
 Legal cases range from $2,000 to $15,000+ in value.
 For a firm receiving 50 calls per month, if 35% go unanswered (17-18 calls), and just 20% of those would have converted at $5,000 average case value, that's $17,000-$18,000 per month in lost revenue.
 Annually, that's $204,000-$216,000 in opportunity cost.

-The solution isn't just answering the phone.
+The solution isn't just answering the phone—or hiring an answering service.
 You need a systematic legal intake qualification workflow that captures every opportunity, screens for conflicts and jurisdiction issues, assesses urgency and statute of limitations concerns, and routes qualified leads to the right attorney—all while delivering an excellent first impression.
+AI lead qualification automates this entire intake screening process.

 Why Legal Intake Qualification Matters: The Cost of Missed Opportunities